 My eyes widened.
 “Isn’t that from the 1600s?”
 He nodded.
 I wondered what the very modern story of a young woman from rural Iowa, traveling the world as fashion model, getting in and out of trouble at every turn, had in common with a 17th century Christian on a quest.
-I found out.
+I would soon find out.

 The next day, I went to The Haunted Bookshop in Iowa City and bought a copy.
 Back home in Sitges, I read it with amazed delight.
 It, and thus, Jim, gave me, for starters, the structure for the novel, as well as a playful approach to naming the characters in it, the protagonist, Lucy Pilgrim, among them.